daposta/beauty-butler-assessment/README.md

 - Data Validation: Ensure no duplicate schedules or appointments, and enforce correct time formats.
 - Role-Based Access: Only authenticated users and merchants can access specific routes.
 - Token Blacklisting: Invalidate JWT tokens upon logout to enhance security.
+- Logging: The application uses morgan for HTTP request logging.
+Logs are displayed in the console in the 'dev' format.
+- Rate Limiting: The application uses express-rate-limit to limit the number of requests a client can make to the server within a specified timeframe.
+The rate limiting window is set to 15 minutes.
+Each IP address is limited to 100 requests per window.

 ## Getting Started